SvenBroeckling/phasesix-rulebook/published/character_en.md

 ### Evasion

 *Evasion* is used in combat.
 It allows you to dodge a melee attack.
-This value is taken from the lineage and increased by the skill *Acrobatics*.
-Armor or templates can change this value.
+The value is equal to the evasion value of the lineage plus the average of quickness and deftness (rounded up).
+The encumbrance of armor and weapons reduces this value.
+Character templates can change it.

 ### Protection